Molecular and Cellular Biology

 Candidacy Examinations and Evaluation

-To advance to PhD candidacy, students are required to successfully complete the candidacy exam by June 30 of their G2 year.
+Students are required to successfully complete the candidacy exam by end of fall semester of their G2 year, and show evidence of scientific progress by the end of the G2 spring semester.
+Satisfactory completion of both will advance the student to PhD candidacy.
 The candidacy examination committee is composed of three faculty members from the MCO training program, which students will select in consultation with their dissertation advisor.
-The purpose of the candidacy examination is to assess the student’s progress in their home lab during their G2 year and, based on these past accomplishments as well as future potential, determine whether the student should be advanced to PhD candidacy.
-In addition, this examination places emphasis on the following scholarly abilities: a superior knowledge of the specific topic they are working on and a broad familiarity of how it connects to neighboring areas of biology; firm grasp of the paradigms and open challenges in their chosen field of study; and, most critically, the ability to design and correctly interpret decisive experiments aimed at falsifying competing hypotheses.
+The examination places emphasis on the following scholarly abilities: a superior knowledge of the specific topic they are working on and a broad familiarity of how it connects to neighboring areas of biology; firm grasp of the paradigms and open challenges in their chosen field of study; and, most critically, the ability to design and correctly interpret decisive experiments aimed at falsifying competing hypotheses.

 The exam has three possible outcomes: